KevinWMatthews/blog_jekyll/_drafts/iterators-in-python.md

         break
 ```

-The for loop can now create an iterator for any class.
+We can now create an iterator for any class that meets Python's protocol.

 ### Use built-in methods